 Why every business should offer floating holidays

 Many businesses offer floating holidays now.
-But, not all businesses have been quick no jump on board.
-However, businesses that do not may miss out on the many benefits floating holiday policies offer.
+However, not all businesses have been quick to jump on board, and those not may miss out on the many benefits floating holiday policies offer.

 What is a floating holiday?